Bachelor of Midwifery

 - the PTE Academic with a minimum overall score of 65 and a minimum score of 65 in each of the four communicative skills; or

-To be eligible for the award of Bachelor of Midwifery a candidate shall successfully complete the equivalent of 24 units (288 credit points) comprising all units listed in Part A, all units listed in Part B and all units listed in Part C and complete all clinical placement hours assigned to the units in which they are enrolled.
+To be eligible for the award of Bachelor of Midwifery a candidate shall successfully complete the equivalent of twenty four (24) units (288 credit points) comprising the units listed in the Schedule of Units attached to these Rules and complete all professional experience hours assigned to the units in which they are enrolled.

 Professional Experience Learning